 Teachers are responsible for children’s education.
 But are they legally liable when a child is injured at school on their watch?
 Well, it depends on where and how the injury occurred, the teacher’s actions or inaction, and the evidence as a whole.

 To show that negligence occurred, you have to prove four elements: duty, breach, causation, and damages.
 In order to prove that the teacher was negligent, all four elements of negligence must be shown.
 Failure to prove even one element is fatal to a personal injury lawsuit.

 Four Elements of Negligence

-Breach-The defendant breached the duty of care owed to the plaintiff by doing or not doing something that a reasonably prudent person would have done in the or similar circumstances.
-If a reasonably prudent teacher would take certain measures to avoid child injury and the educator-defendant in a tort case failed to as much, the breach element in proven.
+The defendant breached the duty of care owed to the plaintiff by doing or not doing something that a reasonably prudent person would have done in the or similar circumstances.
+If a reasonably prudent teacher would take certain measures to avoid child injury and the educator-defendant in a tort case failed to as much, the breach element is proven.

-Damages-The plaintiff must experience an actual compensable injury that can be remedied with damages.
-If there is no compensable harm to a child-no medical expenses, say-there may be no negligence claim.
+The plaintiff must experience an actual compensable injury that can be remedied with damages.
+If there is no compensable harm to child-no medical expenses, say-there may be no negligence claim.
 Injury alone is not enough for a case.

 If the teacher is proven negligent- it usually is just the beginning.
 Schools and districts may also be held responsible and whether or not you can target them will depend on whether the school is public or private.